-That’s why we’re working to improve and pass legislation before the Congress, the Chemical Safety Improvement Act.
-The government should make sure that all chemicals in use today are safe.
+That’s why we’re working to pass legislation now before the Senate, the Frank R. Lautenberg Chemical Safety for the 21st Century Act The government should make sure that all chemicals in use today are safe.
 And the safety of any new chemical should be evaluated before it comes on the market.

 Isn’t it enough to worry about making sure the turkey gets to 165 degrees?
 Worrying about whether the chemicals in your oven mitts are toxic should be someone else’s problem.
 If Congress gets to work, this time next holiday season, we just might have the gift of a new chemical safety law.
 You can help by urging your senators to support stronger toxic chemicals controls.